jmahabal/dont-call-me-iggy/README.md

 Changelog:

+5/29/18:

+* Now also ignores the Daily Discussion Thread.

+* Removed the condition for a chain of comments, since we only post once per thread anyway.

+* When the bot doesn't post a comment because it has posted too recently, add that thread_id to the list of already-posted thread_ids, so that if there's a new "Iggy" comment on that thread the bot doesn't respond to it (because it is confusing that it responded to the 'newer' "Iggy" and not the 'old' one).

 5/22/18:

 * I keep track of the last 100 thread_ids posted to, and don't post to that thread again.
 When I hit 100 thread_ids, I remove the oldest one.